Skip to main content

 Lecture Description

-In this two-day workshop, participants will learn the basics of working with soft glass.
-Students will learn how to navigate the hot shop, incorporate color into pieces, and make art like paper weights and ornaments.
-Using tools, breath, and heat, each participant will have a chance to learn how the glass reacts to what is happening around it.
+In this introductory class, participants have the opportunity to learn from Sara Ficklin and will be learning the basics of working with soft glass in the hot shop.
+Students will focus on how to navigate around the studio, how to incorporate color into pieces, and make artistic paper weights and a cup.
+Using tools, breath, and heat, each participant will have a chance to learn the basics of glass working.
 Students will acquire a better understanding of how the glass turns from a liquid into a colorful, solid piece of art!

 No experience requried.
 Lunch will be provided in Pilchuck's historic lodge.